|

 define various events (holidays, etc).
 There are samples for several

 countries.
-If you have prepared pcal configuration files that you
+If you have prepared PCAL configuration files that you think

-think are worth sharing, send them to the email address shown at the bottom
+are worth sharing, send them to the email address shown at the bottom of

-For much more detail on the available options and use of pcal, use
+For much more detail on the available options and use of PCAL, use any

 - Catalan